psathyrella/partis/docs/output-formats.md

 See `./bin/parse-output.py --help` for details.

 The ClusterPath class, which represents a series of partitions, is useful for handling partitions.
-This snippet reads a cluster path from a file, prints an ascii summary, and gets the best partitions:
+This snippet reads a cluster path from a file, prints an ascii summary, and gets the best partition:

 ```
 from clusterpath import ClusterPath